simonmichael/hledger/hledger/hledger.m4.md

 If the same option appears more than once in a command line, usually the last (right-most) wins.
 Similarly, if mutually exclusive flags are used together, the right-most wins.
+(When flags are mutually exclusive, they'll usually have a group prefix in --help.)

 With most commands, arguments are interpreted as a hledger [query](hledger.md#queries) which filter the data.
 Some queries can be expressed either with options or with arguments.